Pigeon statues in Wellington

 There are several bronze pigeon sculptures distributed around Wellington, New Zealand.
 They were designed by artist Jonathan Campbell and are placed around local businesses, each posed interacting with an object relating to the business.
 Ten of these sculptures were designed, and as of April 2024 two are missing.

 History

-After being designed by artist Jonathan Campbell, ten bronze pigeon statues were dotted around Wellington, a city inhabited by pigeons, in 2022.
+Ten bronze pigeon statues designed by artist Jonathan Campbell were installed around Wellington, a city inhabited by pigeons, in 2022.
 They were placed around local businesses, with each designed to be interacting with an object that is in some way related to the business and how it was created.
-For example, there is a pigeon eating out of a peanut butter jar in a park, which is where the idea of peanut butter company Fix & Fogg was first thought of.
+For example, there is a pigeon eating out of a peanut butter jar in a park, which is where peanut butter company Fix & Fogg first thought of starting the company.
 The pigeon statues were part of WellingtonNZ's "Only in Wellington" campaign.
 Rather than being permanent, the sculptures were designed to only last a few years.

 The pigeons were installed at the following locations: